Coding Specialist Jobs in USA with Visa Sponsorship

 Is the O-1 visa a realistic option for an experienced Coding Specialist?

 It can be, but the bar is high.
-The O-1 requires demonstrating extraordinary ability through evidence such as published work, nationally recognized awards, a high salary relative to peers, or critical contributions to a distinguished organization.
-Most Coding Specialists pursue the H-1B instead.
-The O-1 becomes more viable if you've led significant projects, been recognized through industry organizations like AHIMA, or hold a senior role with documented national impact.
+The O-1 visa requires demonstrating extraordinary ability through evidence such as published work, nationally recognized awards, a high salary relative to peers, or critical contributions to a distinguished organization.
+Most Coding Specialists pursue the H-1B visa instead.
+The O-1 visa becomes more viable if you've led significant projects, been recognized through industry organizations like AHIMA, or hold a senior role with documented national impact.

 How does working for a cap-exempt employer affect my H-1B options as a Coding Specialist?